i-tower/ostep/scratch/virtual-memory.md

 The os has to translate between the virtual address and real physical memory.
 Virtual address space is potentially very large (2^64 on a 64 bit machine)

+#### How does this translation happen

+The cpu has a memory management unit.
+The mmu has 2 register a base and a bounds.
+Every user address is a virtual address you as a program have no idea where the program memory actually lives in physical memory.

+The **base** is some offset that determines where the actual physical location of the memory is.
+If a program has an virtual address at 10 and the os sets its base at 100 the physical address of the memory will be at 110.

+The **bounds** some size value of the address space the process owns. mmu checks the address is within bound and raises an exception if its out of bounds.

+ #### Advantages/Problems to Base/Bounds

+**Advantage** It's fast and simple

+**Disadvantages** It's hard to allocate.
+Needs large continuous blocks of memory It's hard to expand and hard to share memory.